Marvin Hunt

 Marvin Hunt (born September 6, 1951) is a Canadian politician, who was elected to the Legislative Assembly of British Columbia in the 2013 provincial election for the Surrey-Panorama riding.
 He was re-elected in the district of Surrey-Cloverdale in the 2017 provincial election as a member of the British Columbia Liberal Party.
+He was defeated in the 2020 provincial election.
+He was also defeated as a Social Credit Party candidate in the 1986 provincial election in the riding of Surrey-Guildford-Whalley.
+In government, he served as the Parliamentary Secretary to the Minister of Community, Sport and Cultural Development.
+He also served as the Official Opposition critic for Social Development and Poverty Reduction.

 Prior to his election to the legislature, Hunt was a longtime member of Surrey City Council.
 He was first elected as a city councillor in 1988.
 In 2011, Hunt joined Surrey First, headed by mayor Dianne Watts.